liquidcronos/rogata_engine/docs/source/usage.rst

 .. _catkin tutorial: http://wiki.ros.org/catkin/Tutorials/create_a_workspace

-After the package is correctly installed, the python library has to be installed in order to import it into custom scripts.
+After the package is correctly installed, the python library has to be installed to import it into custom scripts.
 This is done by navigating to the root of the package and calling:
 ::